Trismaske/hikeable/README.md

 The script can handle deltas either based only on primary key, or all columns.

-To update the data in the destination, simply run the pipeline again using the same command
+To update the data in the destination, simply run the pipeline again using the same command.

 ### Setup